forenscience.jpg

 Investigate Crime with Confidence

 Interested in crime investigation and forensic science?
-Take classes focusing on chemistry and the methods of criminal investigation.
-This minor combines physical and social sciences, focusing on the connection between scientific inquiry and the criminal justice system.
-Find a career in criminal investigation or evidence examination and analysis.
+This concentration combines physical and social sciences, focusing on the connection between scientific inquiry and the criminal justice system.

-What careers will you find using your forensic science and investigation minor?
+What careers will you find using your forensic science and investigation concentration?

 Grow your skills to enter fields such as: